 Here you can find a variety of articles, all of them about nature.
 I hope you find them interesting and thought provoking.
 There is so much to say about our relationships with the natural world, and I use the plural because how we interact with the world around us is so diverse.

-All articles and pieces of writing can also be found on scribd.
+Many articles and pieces of writing can also be found on scribd.

 Mark Avery Blog, February 2016, on why I love curlews and the 500 mile walk.
 Mark is a foremost conservationist and blogger who was formerly head of Conservation for the RSPB.